ganchikov/planner-fsrv/README.md

 Licensed under the [MIT license](LICENSE).

-##config node to use luxoft-root-ca
+##config node to use root-ca

-1.1) goto http://cert.luxoft.com, follow instructions to export luxoft-root-ca as Base64 to project folder 1.2) export NODE_EXTRA_CA_CERTS="<your cert file name>.CER"
+1.1) download root ca, follow instructions to export as Base64 to project folder 1.2) export NODE_EXTRA_CA_CERTS="<your cert file name>.CER"

 ##config npm to use certificate